Understanding Einstein’s Special Relativity Physics

 Because of this dichotomy between timelike and spacelike separation, we can also understand that some observers can see events that others cannot.
 Some experiments, therefore, are not decidable by all observers; and, as we have seen, observers can even disagree on the sequence of events they can both see.

-In the diagram below, we can see that observers at L and M have some common future and common past that they can both see, the overlap between the areas within their respective light cones.
-For events outside those shaded areas, L and M have no common view of such events.
+Observers at L and M have some common future and common past they can both see in the shaded overlaps between the areas within their respective light cones.
+They have no common view of any events in the unshaded areas.

 img_6111-1